Introduction

 Open to presenters nationwide, the Performing Arts Global Exchange is an annually curated roster of international performing artists selected to tour to communities across the United States.

 Each year, a country or region is featured with a selection of artists across multiple disciplines.
 The program provides fee support directly to nonprofit presenters programming artists from the roster, and presenters host both public performances and community engagements in achieving the program’s goals of cultural exchange and understanding.
+PAGE will support tours of performing artists from Portugal and Spain in the 2026-27 performance season.

 Presenting international artists offers an opportunity to engage in the rich diversity of cultural expression throughout the world, but it also requires resources that aren’t always available.
 Travel expenses, visas, and routing are often barriers to presenting international artists, especially in the U.S.’s more remote communities.
 PAGE seeks to ease some of those burdens for U.S. presenters by working with international curators to identify a region’s most exciting, tour-ready artists and provide grant support to bring them to the U.S.